 One of my favorite quotes on the internet goes something like, “If you want to make the world a better place, do not build a bigger fence, instead, build a bigger table,” so thank you.
 Thank you to everyone who bought their empty bellies and filled them at Maria College’s longer table.
 For Mercy does not stop at any one person, one organization, or one country.

 Thank you for taking 10 minutes out of your day to celebrate Mercy and know that you are a part of something so much larger than yourself, so much larger than Maria College, and connected by a Mission that goes beyond reachable boundaries.
-I want to say special thank you to my fellow mission officers, committee members, and Sister Victoria for making this possible.
+I want to say special thank you to my fellow mission officers, committee members, and Victoria Battell for making this possible.
 Last, but certainly not least too, thank you to the entire Maria Maintenance Staff– they are the true unsung heroes and I could not have done any part of this without them.